ballerina-platform/module-ballerina-regex/README.md

 ## Code of Conduct

-All contributors are encouraged to read [Ballerina Code of Conduct](https://ballerina.io/code-of-conduct).
+All contributors are encouraged to read the [Ballerina Code of Conduct](https://ballerina.io/code-of-conduct).

 ## Useful Links